 An aura of grandeur pervades these clean, ample rooms a block from the Ponte Vecchio.
 The building, known as the Palazzo Roselli del Turco, was designed in 1507 by Baccio d'Agnolo, a contemporary of Michelangelo's.
-Friendly hosts Anna and Andrea Gennarini speak fluent English.
+Though it's in the dead-center of the centro storico, the street is quiet.
+Friendly hosts mother and son Anna and Andrea Gennarini speak fluent English.

 Jul 28, 2013